 The MacKillop Catholic College curriculum is designed to:

-- develop qualities of self-confidence, optimism, high self-esteem, and a commitment to personal excellence;
+- self-confidence, optimism, high self-esteem, and a commitment to personal excellence;

-- develop an understanding of, and concern for, stewardship of the natural environment, and having the knowledge and skills to contribute to an ecologically sustainable world; and
+- an understanding of, and concern for, stewardship of the natural environment, and the knowledge and skills to contribute to an ecologically sustainable world;

-- develop employment-related skills and an understanding of career options, work experience, and pathways.
+- employment-related skills and an understanding of career options, work experience, and pathways.

 Key Learning Areas

-In Years 7 - 10, it is compulsory for students to be assessed in the following subjects:
+In Years 7 - 10, all students are assessed in the following subjects:

 - Health and Physical Education